rtarun9/Halogen/README.md

 # External libraries
 Uses vk_bootstrap for a clean way to initialize core parts of vulkan.
-Repo to vk_bootstrap : https://github.com/charles-lunarg/vk-bootstrap.
+Link to vk_bootstrap : https://github.com/charles-lunarg/vk-bootstrap.